lavanet/docs/docs/intro/specs/spec-guide.md

 <details><summary> `internal_path`</summary>

 This field gives the internal path of the node for this specific ApiCollection.
-This is **most likely unneeded** unless the API sets vary on internal paths on teh node.
+This is **most likely unneeded** unless the API sets vary on internal paths on the node.
 The best example is the [AVAX specification](https://raw.githubusercontent.com/lavanet/lava/main/cookbook/specs/spec_add_avalanche.json) which uses internal paths to distinguish between subnets with distinct ApiCollections.

 </details>